-The Department of Psychology received the country’s highest score for any nominated academic unit in any discipline, in the latest Performance-Based Research Fund (PBRF) rating exercise.
+Furthermore, in the latest Performance-Based Research Fund (PBRF) rating exercise, the Department of Psychology received the country's highest score for any nominated academic unit in any discipline.

-Being rated the top department at the University of Otago in the same exercise confirms the research ethos employed by academic and research staff; and post-graduate students in Psychology.
+Being rated the top department at the University of Otago in the same exercise confirms the research ethos employed by academic staff, research staff, and postgraduate students.
 We are proud of the national and international success our researchers receive.

 Research in neuroscience, psychopharmacology, psychophysiology, and behavioural processes is supported by specialised laboratories, and neurophysiological apparatus.